Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Data and Methods

 \subsection{Social Media Data}

-We investigate AIGI features through a comprehensive analysis of 30,824 AIGIs collected from Twitter and Instagram, as both platforms have substantial user bases where AIGIs are widely shared and engaged with.
-According to Pew Research Center \cite{pew2023}, 62\% of U.S. teens use Instagram to share images, while 69\% of Twitter users regularly using the platform for news and real-time updates.
-We have also seen viral AIGIs used for misinformation on these platforms \citep{chen2024twigma, devlin_fake_2023, petapixel2023}.
+We collected AIGIs from Twitter and Instagram, as both platforms have substantial user bases where AIGIs are widely shared and engaged with and documented instances of viral AIGI misinformation \citep{chen2024twigma, devlin_fake_2023, petapixel2023}.
 We gathered data through a two-step process, as Figure~\ref{fig:design} shows.
 First, we identified AIGI accounts that frequently posted AI-generated images from July 2022 to August 2023.
-We started from examining news articles mentioning viral photorealistic AIGIs to identify seed accounts on Twitter or Instagram where these AIGIs originated from.
-Then, we snowballed and collected more AIGI accounts that were mentioned, forwarded, or algorithmically recommended by those seed accounts.
-We included AIGI accounts where at least 50\% of the images posted were photorealistic AI-generated images.
+We started by examining news articles that mentioned viral photorealistic AIGIs to identify seed accounts on Twitter or Instagram where these AIGIs originated.
+Then, we snowballed and manually collected more AIGI accounts that were mentioned, forwarded to, or appeared on the recommendation lists of those seed accounts.
+We included AIGI accounts that were either self-identified as such or had at least 50\% of their most recent 20 images accompanied by captions, hashtags, or posts indicating that the images were created using specific generative tools.
 We terminated the sampling process once we consistently observed repeated mentions, forwards, and recommendations involving the same accounts.
 Ultimately, we included 49 Instagram accounts and 60 Twitter accounts.